NoelleMarieK/alta3research-mycode-cert/README.md

 # alta3research-mycode-cert
-# mycode (Project Title)
+# BitCoin Stats

+alta3research-requests02.py The program will find and print the current Bitcoin exchange rate using US dollar and the exchange rate from 7 days ago

 API Design with Python - Alta3 Research Certification Project The objective of this lab is to offer students an opportunity to obtain a Python and RESTful API Certification from Alta3 Research.
 This certification should work as proof of basic proficiency of Python and RESTful APIs.
 To earn a certificate, complete the following tasks.
 Code will be graded on a pass / fail basis within 48 hours of the end of class.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+1) Setup a free api key at https://docs.coinapi.io/#md-docs
+2) Modify the function starting on line 15  get_creds()
+   adjust the location for your own api key file

 ### Prerequisites

-What things are needed to install the software and how to install them.
-For now, maybe copy in "how to install python and python3 using apt."
+1)Python3 is needed
+2)Be sure to insall the 3rd party library, requests
+        ' python3 -m pip install requests'
+'python3 -m pip install requests'

 ## Built With

 * [Python](https://www.python.org/) - The coding language used
+* CoinAPI

 ## Authors

-* **Your Name** - *Initial work* - [YourWebsite](https://example.com/)
+* Noelle - Alta Last Lab